-- each person, or group of affiliated persons, whom we know to beneficially own more than 5% of our common stock; - · each of our named executive officers; - · each of our directors; and - · all of our executive officers and directors as a group.
+- each person, or group of affiliated persons, whom we know to beneficially own more than 5% of our common stock; - · each of our named executive officers; - · each of our directors: and - · all of our executive officers and directors as a group.

 The percentage ownership information under the column entitled "Before Offering" is based on 4,449,603 shares of common stock outstanding as of January 1, 2015.
-The percentage ownership information under the column entitled "After Offering" is based on the sale of 6,302,521 shares of common stock in this offering.
+The percentage ownership information under the column entitled "After Offering" is based on the sale of 8,000,000 shares of common stock and warrants to purchase 8,000,000 shares of common stock in this offering.